Large Deviations Optimal Scheduling of Closed Queueing Networks: The Model and Preliminaries

-\textbf{Assignment policies}: Given the above setting, the problem we want to study is how to design assignment policies which minimize the probability of dropping demand.
-For fixed $\N$, this problem can be formulated as an average cost Markov decision process on a finite state space, and is thus known to admit a stationary optimal policy (i.e., where the assignment rule at time $t$ only depends on the system state $\X^{\N}[t]$; see Proposition 5.1.3 in \citealt{bertsekas1995dynamic}).
-Let $\mathcal{U}^{\N}$ be the set of stationary policies for the $\N$-th system.
+Given the above setting, the problem we want to study is how to design scheduling policies which maximize the system throughput.
+For fixed $\N$, this problem can be formulated as an average cost Markov decision process (MDP) on a finite (albeit, very large) state space, and is thus known to admit a stationary optimal policy (i.e., where the scheduling rule at any time only depends on the current system state $\X^{K}$; see Proposition 5.1.3 in \citealt{bertsekas1995dynamic}).
+Furthermore, the MDP satisfies the accessibility condition because of Assumption \ref{asm:connectivity}, therefore the optimal cost is independent of the initial state (see \citealt{bertsekas1995dynamic}).